MarihamR/Categorizing-Crises-from-Social-Media-Feeds-Via-Multimodal-Channel-Attention/readme.md

   Testing Arguments:
   --eval                for skipping training and only predict on val test sets.
   --pred_file PRED_FILE
-                        for Saving final logits and predictions of models in csv and mat files.
+                        for Saving final logits and predictions of models in csv and mat files for ScoreFusion the results.
   --model_to_load FUSED_MODEL_TO_LOAD
                         for loading weights of pretrained fused model in test phase if mode=='both'.
   --image_model_to_load IMAGE_MODEL_TO_LOAD